kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

-The `VolumeSnapshotDelta` sidecar uses a simple startup process to initialize a Go process with 2 long-running goroutines, serving as the controller and the listener.
-It will have no negative impact on the startup latency SLIs/SLOs.
+The `VolumeSnapshotDelta` sidecar uses a simple startup process to initialize a Go process with 2 long-running goroutines, serving as the controller and the callback listener.
+It will have no negative impact on Kubernetes startup latency SLIs/SLOs.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?